xieyuheng/xieyuheng-website/CV-CN.md

 - Typescript & Javascript
 - React or Vue
-- CSS – both vanilla and preprocessors (SASS) using modern layouts
+- CSS with modern layouts
 - Good bundlers such as Parcel or Webpack
 - Accessible, semantic HTML